×

 Are healthcare and health insurance expensive in Mexico?

 "Medicare and supplements are only of use within the US except for certain life threatening emergencies when traveling.
 If you have substantial financial resources and a high respect for the health services in major cities you can pay for private care.
 Most insurance in MX will not cover preexisting conditions and the premiums are out of reach, especially for people over 70 or so.
-Staying connected with doctors and hospitals in the US is the most logical thing for us, we make several trips a year to see our doctors but are prepared to pay for care here in MX as needed," wrote one expat living in Merida.
+Staying connected with doctors and hospitals in the US is the most logical thing for us, we make several trips a year to see our doctors but are prepared to pay for care here in MX as needed," said an expat in Merida.

 View More Answers